Webhooks

 3. In URL, enter the URL of the webhook endpoint.
 The URL must be percent-encoded if it contains one or more special characters.

-4. In Secret token, enter the secret token to validate payloads.
+4. Optional.
+In Secret token, enter the secret token to validate requests.

 5. In the Trigger section, select the events to trigger the webhook.